rhdunn/cainteoir-engine/docs/api/src/audio.md

 Get the audio formats that are supported by libcainteoir.
 @metadata The RDF graph to write the format support to.

+# cainteoir::create_audio_info {: .doc }

+Create an [audio_info](^^cainteoir::audio_info) object on its own.
+This can be used to specify a custom audio profile for use as the target for a media reader.

+@aFormat
+: The sample format for the file.

+@aChannels
+: The number of channels the audio file will have.

+@aFrequency
+: The sample frequency for the file.

+@return
+: An audio information object.

 # cainteoir::create_audio_file {: .doc }

 Create an audio file to write data to.